Editing and proofreading: What’s the difference?

 Read your text out loud

-While you might feel silly, reading your text out loud can help you to catch mistakes you might have missed had you read the copy in your head.
-These errors may include missing words, typos, grammar errors and awkward sentences.
+It might feel a bit silly, but reading your text out loud can help you to catch mistakes such as missing words, typos, grammar errors and awkward sentences.

-Reading aloud can help you get a feel for the pace and rhythm of your copy and help you identify sentences that feel rushed or overly slow.
-Hearing your voice can also help you assess whether your text has the right tone.
+Reading aloud can help you get a feel for the rhythm of your copy and help you spot sentences that feel rushed or overly slow.
+It can also help you assess whether your text has the right tone.
 If you feel bored while reading your copy, then it’s likely the reader will too.

 Read your text from back to front

 Read your work backwards to spot typos and spelling errors.
-Best used in combination with other proofreading techniques, this technique can give you a different perspective on your copy.
-Plus, it enables you to focus on individual words – making it easier to identify mistakes.
+It’s best to do thins alongside other proofreading techniques and can give you a different perspective on your copy.
+It also enables you to focus on individual words making it easier to identify mistakes.

 Don’t rely on spelling and grammar tools

-While spelling and grammar tools can be helpful in the proofreading and editing process, they should not be relied upon.
-Some grammar tools cannot detect the context of your writing and may suggest corrections that are technically correct but inappropriate within the context of your message.
-They also don’t account for your writing style and may suggest changes that alter your voice or the message you are trying to get across.
+Spelling and grammar tools can be helpful in the proofreading and editing process, but they should not be relied upon.
+Some of these tools cannot detect the context of your writing and might suggest corrections that are technically correct but inappropriate within the context of your message.
+They also don’t account for your writing style and may suggest changes that change your voice or the message you are trying to get across.